yurilongaray/GoStudies/OVERVIEW-GO.md

 - Go Test Coverage:
 	- go test --coverprofile coverage_report.out
 	- go tool cover -html=coverage_report.out

+- Design Pattern in Go:
+	- Generator: A simple function that creates generate go routines and returns a channel;
+	- Multiplexer: Get two channels together into a single channel

 Obs.: When using "./..." the command will consider all folders and subfolders of your path